kbmcconnell/PersonalPrivacyGuide/README.md

 - make your profiles private

 ## Public Records
 Depending on your location and situation, you may request your public records be hidden from public-facing websites run by local, county, and state-wide entities.
-This guide provides tools to help you get started.

 ## Data sharing
 Outside of social media, most websites you have an account with have privacy settings.
 For sites that allow it, opt out of third-party data sharing.